 Snowbird’s Tram ride is a head rush; the 125-passenger cattle car in the sky whisks you up 2,900’ vertical feet in six minutes.
-This lift ride is a panic for anyone who fears heights.
-As you follow the crush off the Tramcar, you are at the 11,000-foot summit of Hidden Peak where the air is thin, the view is fantastic, the new lodge is posh, and the downhill options are bounteous.
+This Tram ride (one red, one blue car) is a panic for anyone acrophobic wtih its long expanses, and teh ocassional swing between towers.
+As you follow the crush off the Tramcar, you are at the 11,000-foot summit of Hidden Peak where the air is thin, the view is fantastic, the new Summit Lodge is posh, and the downhill options are bounteous.

-Snowbird’s Chip’s Run is a staple – a 2.5-mile warm up run tradition to the bottom.
-Beating your tram to the base is another rite of passage, then ride back up to the summit to taste another side of the Snowbird snow cone.
+Snowbird’s Chip’s Run is a staple – a 2.5-mile warm up run tradition to the bottom, ideal for intermediates too.
+Beating your tram to the base is a rite of passage, then ride back up to the summit to taste another side of the Snowbird snow cone.

-Snowbird is now majority owned by Ian Cummings, of Powder Resorts collection – think Mt Bachelor, Killington, Snowbird’s founder Dick Bass, the Bird’s original visionary, passed away in 2015.
-Deep pockets meet deep powder with this new regime of resort management, Cummings is a long time Snowbird skier, owner of Inn at Snowbird and the Elevator House in Little Cottonwood Canyon.
+Snowbird is currently majority owned by Ian Cummings, of Powder Resorts collection – think Mt Bachelor, Killington, Copper, Woodward, on the IKON pass.
+Snowbird’s founder Dick Bass, the Bird’s original visionary, passed away in 2015.

-Located in the Wasatch National Forest in Little Cottonwood Canyon, Snowbird is a great snowy destination for a week of family skiing, easy to reach just 29 mile from Salt Lake City Airport.
-The Snowbird ski and ride school has excellent programs for your kids, and Big Emma is a wide open run perfect for beginners and intermediates.
-With interconnected lift tickets available to ski Alta, you won’t run out of terrain, but you might run out of steam.
+Located in the Wasatch National Forest in Little Cottonwood Canyon, Snowbird is a great snowy destination for a week of family skiing, easy to reach just 29 mile from Salt Lake City Airport (a brand new SLC airport will debut 2022).
+A Snowbird ski trip with the interconnected lift ticket to ski Alta, you won’t run out of terrain, but you might run out of steam.

 Vertical Drop 3,240’